layanat/layanat/README.md

 ### A little bit about me 🐙
 Welcome to my space ✨

 You can call me Lay, short for Layana.
-I'm a final year Software Engineering student graduating in April 2025 👩🏻‍🎓
+I Just graduated as valedectorian of the Gina Cody class of 2025 in Bachelors of Software Engineering👩🏻‍🎓

 I'm passionate about web development and tackling new challenges.
 I like to think of myself as a fast learner who likes to take every opportunity to learn new skills (I try not to get too rusty) 😅